Background Image Header Background Image Header

 How We Invest

-We believe in transparency, particularly at the beginning of a relationship.
-Transparency is important so investors can make a sound decision in choosing whether to invest with Tsai Capital.
+We believe in transparency.
+This is particularly important at the beginning of a relationship, so investors can make a sound decision in choosing whether to invest with Tsai Capital.

 There’s an old African proverb that says, “If you want to go quickly, go alone.
 If you want to go far, go together.”
 I couldn’t agree more.
 Therefore, in order to encourage an alignment of interests, this letter is sent to all prospective investors before we engage in a deeper conversation.

 Historically, the S&P 500 Index has outperformed the great majority of money managers and most other indices.
-It’s my belief that this index is a suitable alternative to Tsai Capital; I therefore propose it as a long-term benchmark to our performance.
+It’s my belief that this index is a suitable alternative to Tsai Capital; I therefore propose it as a long-term benchmark to use in assessing our performance.

-I must, however, clarify one point: while our performance may yield surprising results – good or bad – relative to the benchmark over the short-term, this phenomenon should neither be cause for concern nor celebration.
-That’s because our approach is to compound capital over the long-term, ideally in businesses that we can own for a decade or more.
-I therefore ask investors to judge our performance using evaluation periods in excess of five years.
+I must, however, clarify one point.
+Over the short term, our performance may yield surprising results—good or bad—relative to the benchmark.
+But this should neither be cause for concern nor celebration.
+That’s because our approach is to compound capital over the long term, ideally in businesses that we can own for a decade or more.
+With this in mind, I ask investors to judge our performance using evaluation periods in excess of five years.
 Anything less than that is far too short a time frame to evaluate our results.

-My only objectives are the long-term growth and preservation of capital.
-But first, let’s address what many people are obsessed with, namely the general market.
-Trying to predict the market is a fool’s game.
-All of my attention is therefore devoted to finding the best individual investments that I believe offer significant upside potential and a margin of safety at the time of purchase.
+As an investor, my only objectives are the preservation and long-term growth of capital.
+But first, let’s address what many people are obsessed with: namely, the general market.
+Trying to predict where it’s headed is a fool’s game.
+So, all of my attention is devoted to finding the best individual investments that I believe offer significant upside potential and a margin of safety at the time of purchase.
 If you feel that an alternative strategy is essential to an investment program, you should not be invested with Tsai Capital.

 Ideal investments are hard to find, especially in times of market euphoria.
-I seek to avoid investing in trees that appear to grow to the sky – that is, situations in which valuations drastically exceed intrinsic business values.
-This approach helped us weather the outbreak of COVID-19, as well as the dot-com and housing bubbles.
-And since our buying and selling decisions are not tied to general market behavior, we may be a spectator for long periods of time.
+I seek to avoid investing in trees that appear to grow to the sky—that is, situations in which valuations drastically exceed intrinsic business values.
+This disciplined approach has helped us to successfully navigate an array of perilous periods, including the dot-com bubble that burst in 2000, the housing bubble that triggered the Global Financial Crisis, and the outbreak of COVID-19.
+And since our buying and selling decisions are not tied to general market behavior, we may be spectators for long periods of time.

 Finally, let me be clear that volatility is not the same as risk.
-Volatility is price fluctuation whereas risk is the potential for permanent capital loss.
-Unlike many others, we think of volatility as our friend because it occasionally grants us the opportunity to buy shares in high-quality, growth businesses at large discounts to intrinsic value.
-I therefore focus on preserving capital to be in a position to seize these rare opportunities and allow the 8th wonder of the world – compounding – to do its miracles.
+Volatility is price fluctuation, whereas risk is the potential for permanent capital loss.
+Unlike many others, we think of volatility as our friend because it occasionally grants us the opportunity to buy shares in high-quality growth businesses at large discounts to their intrinsic value.
+I focus on preserving capital so that we’ll be in a strong position to seize those rare and precious opportunities when they arise.
+Over time, this patient and disciplined investment approach allows the eighth wonder of the world—compounding—to perform its miracles.

 Christopher Tsai